Hisoka37/Awesome-Book-Store-ES6/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

  Get your pc.
- Clone this project to your local machine.
+ Clone this project to your local machine [From here](https://github.com/Hisoka37/Awesome-Book-Store-ES6).

 To get a local copy up and running, follow these steps.